MiguelTVMS/mongoose-property-filter-plugin/README.md

 ## Version history.

-### 1.0.0
+### 1.0.1
- - First functional version of this plugin.
+ - First functional version of the module.